IBM/ibmi-oss-docs/java/wildfly/DEPLOYMENT.md

 - Enter `a` to choose "a) Update the existing user password and roles"
 - Follow the remaining prompts to choose a password

-# Step 7: (optional) Download WildFly and place in deployments directory
+# Step 7: (optional) Deploy GitBucket by downloading and placing in deployments directory
+If you skip this step, you can deploy GitBucket through WildFly's management interface later

 ```bash
 cd $DOWNLOAD
 wget https://github.com/gitbucket/gitbucket/releases/download/4.37.1/gitbucket.war